Solar Panel Manufacturing

 Approximate Net Recovery on Cost

-Brand doesn’t impact value, wattage does: Solar modules from top-tier manufacturers are largely of a generic nature, with the specific manufacturer being irrelevant for the most part.
+Brand doesn’t impact value, wattage does: Solar modules from top-tier manufacturers are largely of a generic nature, with the specific manufacturer not necessarily being of importance.
 Solar module cost and pricing is typically referred to in terms of panel wattage.
 Due to their generic nature, a difference of a few pennies per watt can often alter purchasing decisions.
-Current PV modules range from about 280 to 400 watts.
-Older PV modules with lower wattages are salable at liquidation, but at a lower value.
+Current photovoltaic modules range from about 300 to 450 watts.
+Older photovoltaic modules with lower wattages are salable at liquidation, but at a lower value.

 Tariff may lower inventory values: In January 2018, the Trump Administration imposed tariffs on imports of solar cells and panels under Section 201 of the Trade Act of 1974, which allows the President to grant temporary import relief if domestic industries are threatened.
 The tariffs currently stand at 20 percent and will drop to 15 percent in 2021 before ending in 2022.
 When lending against imported solar modules, potential tariffs need to be considered on product from foreign manufacturers.